AML starts on the day after the Ordinary Maternity Leave (OML) period finishes.

 At the end of OML, you have the right to return to your old job.
 At the end of AML your right to return is slightly different.
 You have the right to return to your old job, but if it is not reasonably practicable for the employer to offer you your old job back, you must be offered appropriate similar employment, on no less favourable terms, and with your seniority and pension conditions unaffected.

-Statutory Maternity Pay or Maternity Allowance are payable, for those who qualify, for the first 39 weeks of maternity leave.
-This means that the first 13 weeks of AML may be paid.
+Statutory Maternity Pay (SMP) or Maternity Allowance (MA) are payable, for those who qualify, for the first 39 weeks of maternity leave.
+This means that the first 13 weeks of AML will be paid if you qualify for SMP or MA.
 The remainder, if you take it, will be unpaid leave.

 Throughout your maternity leave, you will build up annual leave under your employment contract.
 Adding some annual leave to the end of your maternity leave is one way of extending your time at home once your allowance of paid maternity leave has run out.